libvips/libvips/install.md

 	brew install vips

 That will install vips with most optional add-ons included.
-It won't include ImageMagick/GraphicsMagick support (used for loading things like BMP), you have to enable that if you need it:

-	brew install vips --with-imagemagick

-or:

-	brew install vips --with-graphicsmagick

-It also won't include things like openslide, cfitsio and matlab support.
-You must install those packages first, then install libvips with:

-	brew install vips --env=std

-Meaning, pick up packages from the environment.

 ## Installing the Windows binary